 It is frustrating when you click on a video file to play it and you either get an error message, or nothing happens.
-Here is a guide to show you exactly how to install the K-lite codec pack in order to play any video file.
+Here is a guide to show you exactly how to install the K-lite codec pack and how to play any video file or DVD.

 Download it from here: K-Lite Codec Pack